microsoft/vso-extension-tools/README.md

 </ol>

 ## Run
-If you are on Windows, simply invoke the vset.cmd helper to run the tool.
-Otherwise, invoke `node app.js`.
+If you are on Windows and %APPDATA%\npm is in your PATH, simply invoke "vset".

-There are eight commands:
+There are eight commands, one of which must be the first argument to vset:

 * `package`.
 Generate a VSIX package from a set of partial manifests and assets.
 * `publish`.
 Publish a VSIX package, which is either manually specified or generated.